This light, moist chocolate cake is a marvel – there’s no eggs, butter or milk, it bakes in the same dish it’s mixed in and my word, it’s scrummy.

 It also employs the use of depressions when making it – made with a tablespoon these are where the liquids go.

 There’s no depression once this little beauty is made – this is a real tea time treat.

 Smooth a rich chocolate icing over it, or dust with icing sugar and serve with whipped cream.
 (This can be made using coconut, btw!)

-This chocolate cake is perfect for when vegans call in for morning tea, or when someone has used all the eggs and it’s raining too hard to run to the shop.
+This cake is perfect for when vegans call in for morning tea, or when someone has used all the eggs and it’s raining too hard to run to the shop.

 It’s pretty much perfect any time.

 EGGLESS CHOCOLATE CAKE